-When I heard that the 2016 version of this bike had been updated to be what Trek described as “more trail-y,” I was intrigued but nervous.
+When I heard that the 2016 version of the Trek Fuel EX bike had been updated to be what Trek described as “more trail-y,” I was intrigued but nervous.
 The previous model is one of my favourite bikes: It was light enough for the occasional XC race, at home in longer marathon races, and—because of the forgiving geometry, dropper post, and 120mm of travel—well-suited to banging around and just having a good time.
 I even raced it to success in some light enduros.

 The new version has stouter top, down, and head tubes; internal cabling; wider (and stiffer) Boost 148mm rear hub and 110mm front spacing; shorter rear stays made possible by Boost; and a burlier Fox Factory 34 fork (a big improvement over the previous version’s Fox 32).